• Facebook

 My obsession with easy seafood dishes is long and steady.
 For example, this 5-Ingredient Sheet Pan Salmon, Poached Fish with Tomatoes, Garlic Oil & Lime, Salmon with Ginger Sauce and this Shrimp Piccata.

-And today I’m bringing you one of my favorite seafood recipes of all time – Poke Bowls.
+And today I’m bringing you one of my favorite seafood recipes of all time – Edamame Poke Bowls.

 When I worked in downtown Portland, I legit stopped at my favorite poke spot for lunch at least once a week.
 And whenever we go to Hawaii, I probably eat it everyday.
 But now, since I work at home in yoga pants, and am not going to Hawaii anytime in the near future, I needed to find a new way to get my fix.

-Enter homemade Poke Bowls
+Enter homemade Poke Bowls.

 First thing’s first…

-What is in an Ahi Poke Bowl?
+What is in an Edamame Poke Bowl?

 A poke bowl is generally raw fish (tuna or salmon) dressed with a citrus-soy dressing, served over rice with veggies (edamame, avocado, cucumber, etc.).